Authenticating Access to Your Azure Storage Account

 You can use the CloudStorageAccount.DevelopmentStorageAccount property to return a CloudStorageAccount object that references the well-known storage emulator account.

-This property is useful when you are writing code that will only use the storage emulator, but if you will want to point your code to a Windows Azure storage account when you have finished testing against the storage emulator, you may want to use a connection string.
-You can quickly modify the connection string to switch between storage accounts without modifying your code; see Configuring Windows Azure Connection Strings for more information.
+This property is useful when you are writing code that will only use the storage emulator, but if you will want to point your code to an Azure storage account when you have finished testing against the storage emulator, you may want to use a connection string.
+You can quickly modify the connection string to switch between storage accounts without modifying your code; see Configuring Azure Connection Strings for more information.

-The simplest way to access a Windows Azure storage account from your code is to create a new CloudStorageAccount object by providing your storage account name and access key in the form of a StorageCredentials object, and indicating whether to access the account using HTTP or HTTPS.
+The simplest way to access an Azure storage account from your code is to create a new CloudStorageAccount object by providing your storage account name and access key in the form of a StorageCredentials object, and indicating whether to access the account using HTTP or HTTPS.
 Requests made via this CloudStorageAccount or one of its derived objects will use these credentials for authentication.

 This CloudStorageAccount object uses the default endpoints for the storage services.
 The default service endpoints are